Botcopy/docs/docs/advanced/handover.md

 If the JSON body is received, the conversation is paused and messages from the chat user are sent to your middleware instead of Dialogflow.

-If `minutesPaused` is not provided, the default is set to ten minutes.
+If `minutesPaused` is not provided, the default is set to 10 minutes.

 When sending each message to the user, `paused` and `minutesPaused` should be a part of the payload that you send to Botcopy's endpoint: `https://api.botcopy.com/webhooks/handover/push`.
 To keep the conversation going make sure that `paused` is true and `minutesPaused` greater than 0.
 This way the session time expiry is pushed back each time a message is received from and sent to the end-user and you have a way to resume AI responses on your bot when you receive or send a message to the user.